Skip to Main Content

 Searching tips:

 • Place your second concept in a separate search box.
-E.g.: manufactur*
+E.g. manufactur*

 • On the results page, use Limit To on the left hand side to select peer reviewed journals.
 You can also filter by publication date or source type.

-The Emerald: Insight database covers subjects including management, human resources management, and marketing.
 You can search through books, journals, and book series volumes.
 All content in Emerald is peer-reviewed.

 From the Emerald: Insight home page, select Advanced search (underneath the search box in the middle of the page).